stracquadaniolab/baghera/docs/createdata.rst

 merging SNPs and genes according to their position is the safest.
 This way no rsId is taken into consideration, with the risk of a different naming.

-Specifying the flag `-t position`, BAGHERA expects to find the following columns in the input SNP file:
+Specifying the flag `- position`, BAGHERA expects to find the following columns in the input SNP file:

  - chrom: chromosome